 I hope they change direction and focus on what really matters here–and that’s the comments.
 Focus on performance (which is already great), focus on spam protection, focus on ease of installation (again, this is already great), focus on readability.
 Disqus is easy to install and runs fast, but it still lets spam through and is suffering from feature bloat.

-Heck, keep all those features if you like, but at least provide me with an alternative, a Disqus Lite if you will, that has only the bare bones I need.
+Keep all those features if you like, but at least provide me with an alternative, a Disqus Lite if you will, that has only the bare bones I need.
 It feels like I’m constantly fighting with Disqus to try and make it simpler.
 Your users shouldn’t have to do that.

 As a final note I’ll add that it’s true: I am getting what I paid for.
 Disqus is free, and I’m thankful to the Disqus team for providing me with this service (and providing free support as well).
 It’s just painful for me to see it going downhill like this because the premise is good and the product can be great if the developers spent more time focusing on simplicity and usability rather than feature set.

 Anyone else feel the same way or do you love all the features that Disqus offers?